-NORTH

-Webbs Wychbold To Droitwich

-Streams and rivers

-The Hen Brook and River Salwarpe are important habitats in their own right as well as providing corridors for wildlife to move through the reserve.
-Otters are often seen on the reserve and will use the waterways to move from place to place; one day we hope that water voles may colonise Upton Warren from the populations in nearby Bromsgrove.
-From spring until autumn, look out for damselflies and dragonflies such as large red damselfly, banded demoiselle or emperor dragonfly.

-Trees and woodland

 Trees of differing ages, whether in hedgerows, woodlands or alongside the pools are important places for shelter, food and linking Upton Warren's habitats.
 In order to ensure the pools maintain their open nature, needed for many species of birds to enable them to fly in and land, we pollard trees around the edges of pools.
 This involves cutting them above head height and allowing them to re-grow from there; as we do this on a cyclical basis, we ensure that trees of different ages are maintained - great for lots of wildlife species that have differing needs.

+First Flash

-Hidden Wildlife Whilst otters may be one of the more obviously elusive species to spot at Upton Warren, there are some that most visitors will never see... - Once so common that they were a form of currency, eels are now endangered.
+- Once so common that they were a form of currency, eels are now endangered.
 Some live out part of their lives here in the mud at the bottom of the pools, feeding and growing until they return to the Sargasso Sea to spawn. - Harvest mice are our only rodent with a prehensile tail - they use it like a fifth foot!
+Their or emperor dragonfly.

+Streams and rivers

+Trees and woodland

-Their nests consist of a ball of woven grass wound amongst stalks of grasses, reeds or brambles; it's one of the reasons we leave patches of long grass and scrubby areas. - During the breeding season, the eyes of male three-spined stickleback become blue and parts of the head, throat and belly turn bright red.
+nests consist of a ball of woven grass wound amongst stalks of grasses, reeds or brambles; it's one of the reasons we leave patches of long grass and scrubby areas.

+• During the breeding season, the eyes of male three-spined stickleback become blue and parts of the head, throat and belly turn bright red.
 Mostly feeding on midge larvae, these small fish can live in fresh, brackish or salt water - so Upton Warren is perfect for them!

-Our volunteers meet weekly - if you'd like to join in, visit our website for more information or get in touch with us on 01905 754919 or enquiries@worcestershirewildlifetrust.org Permissive Path Road Reserve Boundary Steps Bridge Hide Wheelchair Accessible Hide
+Our volunteers meet weekly - if you'd like to join in, visit our website for more information or get in touch with us on 01905 754919 or enquiries@worcestershirewildlifetrust.org